FENECON Industrial S — Assembly and Operating Instructions

 |

-After proper disassembly, the dismantled individual parts must be recycled:
+After proper disassembly, recycle the dismantled individual parts:

 -

-The storage system must not be disposed of with normal household waste.
+The electrical energy storage system must not be disposed of with normal household waste.

 -